Iridescent Ammonite Fossil with Rare Ultramarine Blue

 Placenticeras intercalare

-These stunning fossils belonged to marine animals drifting through prehistoric oceans between 240 and 65 million years ago.
+These stunning fossils belonged to marine animals who swam through prehistoric oceans between 240 and 65 million years ago.
 The unique spectrum of colours come from ‘ammolite’ - a rare iridescent material formed when the shell of an ammonite survives fossilisation under remarkably specific conditions.

 Occasionally, flashes of deep ultramarine blue – the rarest and most sought-after colour found in the ammonite will appear, like this one.
 A truly rare and extraordinary piece of natural history.